BlockHorizons/libschematic/README.md

 A library for creating and manipulating MCEdit Schematic files.

 ### Implementing into plugins
-Best way to implement this code is to use it as a git module.
+Best way to implement this code is to use it as a git module or Poggit virion.

 ### Usage